gravitational/teleport/docs/4.2/features/ssh_pam.md

 !!!
 Note

-      The inclusion of `pam_motd.so` under the session facility.
-While pam_motd.so is not required for user creation, Teleport requires a module set for both the account and session facility to work.
+      Pay attention to the inclusion of `pam_motd.so` under the `session` facility.
+While `pam_motd.so` is not required for user creation, Teleport requires at least one module to be set under both the `account` and `session` facilities for it to work.

-Next create the script that will be run by pam_script.so like below.
+Next, create the script that will be run by pam_script.so like below.
 This script will check if the user passed in `TELEPORT_LOGIN` exists and if it does not, it will create it.
 Any error from useradd will be written to `/tmp/pam.error`.
 Note the additional environment variables `TELEPORT_USERNAME`, `TELEPORT_ROLES`, and `TELEPORT_LOGIN`.
-These can be used to write richer scripts that may change the system in other ways based off identity information.
+These can be used to write richer scripts that may change the system in other ways based on identity information.

 ```bash
 mkdir -p /etc/pam-script.d